What are peer reviewed articles? How do I find them?

 - Audience is other scholars, researchers, and college students

 Note: Not all items in a peer reviewed journal are actually reviewed.
-Journals sometimes include things like letters to the editor and reviews that are not peer reviewed.
+Journals sometimes include things like letters to the editor or news updates that are not peer reviewed.
 If you ever need more help on understanding or finding peer review, chat or text us for clarification!

 Links & Files